zupta/slate/source/includes/_serviceability.md

     + commited_sla: average commited SLA by courier partner (based on your contract with courier partner) for the shipment if dispatched today. (integer field)
     + account_code: Account code for which the details are given in the result.
     + shipping_charges: Shipping charges for the delivery of the shipment.
+    + is_rvp: True if the account/cp is for reverse pickup or False if for forward shipment.

 <aside class="warning">